Types of Data Visualization Charts

 The comparison of related factors in various years or at a number of places multiple bar diagrams are more suitable.

-What is mean by deviation bar diagram?
+What is meant by the deviation bar diagram?

 These types of diagrams are suitable to show the net deviations during various years or according to different countries or places.